Scaling and HPA¶

 How HPA works¶

-- read metrics for current pods
+- Read metrics for current pods (via Metrics API).

-- compare current utilization to desired target
+- Compare current utilization to the configured target.

-- compute desired replica count
+- Compute desired replica count:

 Prerequisites¶